Orpington Duck: Characteristics

-Coloration

 It has buff plumage and has a yellowish snout and feet, as well as brown eyes.
 Duck's bills are brown-orange, whereas the drakes' bills are yellow.
-In the U.S., there existed a blue variety of Orpington duck, but it was most likely absorbed into the Blue Swedish breed.
+In the US, there existed a blue variety of Orpington duck, but it was most likely absorbed into the Blue Swedish breed.
 Uniformity is key with regard to colour patterns.
 Typically, fawn-buff is considered ideal with the drakes having a fawn-buff or seal-brown head.
 The bill of the drake is yellow while the hen has a brownish-orange bill.
 They have orange feet and legs.
 Buff Orpington ducks are typically lighter than their khaki-coloured counterparts as a result of a recessive sex-linked dilution factor.
 It was found that a deficiency of vitamin U resulted in widespread deposition of black pigment in the feathers of buff orpington ducks, a breed normally not known for black pigmentation.

-Diet

-The Buff Orpington duck eats insects, larvae, aquatic invertebrates, seeds, acorns, aquatic vegetation, and grains; they require regular freshwater access.

-Breeding

-In general, the Buff offers much to the breeder who is seeking an attractive, dual-purpose bird.
-It produces 150 to 220 eggs per year and gains weight fairly rapidly, enabling it to be sold within eight to ten weeks of birth.

-Conservation status

-The Buff Orpington is listed on the Rare Breed Survival Trust Watch List.
-The orpingtons are classified as light ducks, but they are on the larger size scale.
-Their eggs are produced at an average rate of 150 per year, which makes them a Critically Endangered species.